markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 - **Last updated:** 09 Sep 2019
 - **Download count:** 1283

 I first uploaded [PSHipChat](https://github.com/markwragg/Powershell-Hipchat) to GitHub in March of 2016.
-HipChat is Atlassians answers to Slack.
+HipChat is (was?)
+Atlassians answers to Slack.
 I think they bundled it free with some of their other products (such as Confluence) as I worked for a few companies where it was used before Slack became more ubiquitous and now (for me at least) Teams.
 The PSHipChat module provides some PowerShell cmdlets for sending notifications into HipChat from your scripts by invoking its API (this is the theme of a lot of my modules, FYI).
 This allowed my team at the time to get visibility of when certain automated tasks were running, by just adding a few lines to those scripts to trigger notifications in HipChat.

 The original blog for it is [here](https://wragg.io/send-notifications-to-hipchat-with-powershell/).